Evaluating flags

 Expand Erlang code sample

-function determines whether a flag is enabled or not for a specific context.
+The variation function determines which variation of a flag LaunchDarkly serves to a specific context.
 The functions take a flag key, context, fallback value, and an instance tag.
 In the example below, the fallback value is false.
 The instance tag is optional.
+After the context is evaluated, you can view it on the Contexts list.

 Flag = ldclient:variation(<<"flag-key-123abc">>, #{key => <<"context-key-123abc">>,}, false, your_instance)